Comparisons8 min read

 • Latest AI models (Claude Sonnet 4.6, released Feb 2026)

-• Transparent results you can verify and adjust
+• Transparent results you can verify and adjust per item

-• 5x cheaper than Cal AI's subscription
+• Roughly 5x cheaper than Cal AI's weekly subscription pricing

 If you've been using Cal AI and wondering why your calorie counts don't add up — the hidden calories are the answer.
 And BasedHealth is the fix.